mina-ghalii/SwiftHelpersKit/README.md

 To install this project on your macboook and to get the .xcodeproj file, write in the terminal of the project directory `make setup`.

 ## Contribution
-Fork this repo and add the utilites that you want, then make a merge request.
+Fork this repo and add the utilites that you want -> add .xcodeproj file in the .gitignore file -> push the code -> make a merge request.